mancrates/webpacker/docs/deployment.md

 * Creating an app on Heroku
 * Creating a Postgres database for the app (this is assuming that you're using Heroku Postgres for your app)
-* Adding the Heroku NodeJS and Ruby buildpacks for your app.
-This allows the `npm` or `yarn` executables to properly function when compiling your app - as well as Ruby.
+* Adding the Ruby buildpack for your app.
+On Heroku the ruby build pack includes Node by default and allows `yarn` executables to properly function when compiling your app - as well as Ruby.
 * Pushing our code to Heroku and kicking off the deployment

+Note: Heroku (through yarn) since webpacker 4.1.0 will install both production AND development npm packages.
+Previously (4.0.7 and below) webpacker forced only production packages to be installed.
+To retain original behavior see https://devcenter.heroku.com/articles/nodejs-support#build-behavior and `YARN_PRODUCTION=true`

 ## Nginx